maistra/istio-operator/bundle/README.md

 For more information, see [Bookinfo Application](https://istio.io/latest/docs/examples/bookinfo/) in the upstream Istio documentation.

-After following the instructions to [Deploying the application](https://istio.io/latest/docs/examples/bookinfo/#start-the-application-services), **you will need to create and configure a gateway** for the `bookinfo` application to be accessible outside the cluster.
+After following the instructions for [Deploying the application](https://istio.io/latest/docs/examples/bookinfo/#start-the-application-services), **you will need to create and configure a gateway** for the `bookinfo` application to be accessible outside the cluster.

 ## Creating and Configuring Gateways